drug-design/course/docs/chapters/protein-ligand-binding.md

 ### The X-ray Structure of the Biotin/Streptavidin

-The crystal structure of the complex Biotin/Streptavidin has been resolved and is visualized here with some details.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/x-ray-structure-biotinstreptavidin-a3337c88'><i class='fa fa-play' aria-hidden='true'></i></button>The crystal structure of the complex Biotin/Streptavidin has been resolved and is visualized here with some details.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer